 Before the Call

-• Test Your Setup: Ensure your recording software captures all participants
+- Test your setup: Make sure your recording software captures all participants

 During the Call

-• Speak Clearly: Especially important when discussing technical terms or pricing
+- Speak clearly: Especially when discussing technical terms or pricing

-• State Your Name: Helps transcription AI identify speakers correctly
+- State your name: Helps transcription AI label speakers correctly

 After the Call

-• Review Quickly: Edit transcripts while the conversation is fresh in your memory
+- Review quickly: Edit transcripts while the conversation is fresh

 Handling Common Transcription Challenges